isomerpages/moe-standrewssec/_co-curricular-activities/Sports & Games/Hockey.md

 Players learn to push their limits, work together, and develop a winning mindset—on and off the hockey pitch.</p>
 <h4>Our Programe</h4>
-<p>At St Andrew’s Secondary, we take pride in our hockey teams, offering
+<p>At St Andrew’s School (Secondary), we take pride in our hockey teams,
-opportunities for all skill levels.
+offering opportunities for all skill levels.
 From our beginner development squads to our competitive National School Games (NSG) teams, we focus on skill development, strategy, and sportsmanship.
 Our dedicated coaches provide top-tier training, ensuring that each player reaches their full potential.</p>
 <h4>Facilities &amp; Training</h4>
 <p>We conduct training in our very own school field, Sengkang Hockey Pitch